rsxdalv/tts-generation-webui/README.md

 ## Changelog

+July 26:
+* Whisper extension

+July 25:
+* Add diagnostic scripts for MacOS and Linux.
+* Add better error details for tabs.
+* Fix .sh script execution permissions for the installers on Linux and MacOS.

 July 21:
 * Add Gallery History extension (adapted from the old gallery view)
 * Convert Simple Remixer to extension